Bonomo31/The-Impact-of-the-Rational-Dilated-Wavelet-Transform-on-EEG-Models/README.md

 ----
 # Comparative preprocessing

-The following table presents a comparative analysis of different deep learning models with and without the application of the RDWT (Redundant Discrete Wavelet Transform) preprocessing technique.
+The following table presents a comparative analysis of different deep learning models with and without the application of the RDWT (Rational Dilated Wavelet Transform) preprocessing technique.
 The evaluation covers three benchmark EEG motor imagery datasets: BCI Competition IV-2a, BCI Competition IV-2b, and the High-Gamma Dataset (HGD).
 The aim is to assess the impact of RDWT on classification performance (accuracy and Cohen’s kappa score).

 | Model           | Preprocessing | BCI 2a Acc. | BCI 2a κ | BCI 2b Acc. | BCI 2b κ | HGD Acc. | HGD κ |